ericoporto/ags-manual-wiki/Overlay.md

 information, see the [string formatting](StringFormats) section.

-**NOTE:** large overlays, in the same way as objects, can impact performance while displayed.

-**NOTE:** there is currently a maximum of 10 overlays displayed at any one time.
-Some other commands such as Say and SayBackground create overlays internally, so don't rely on being able to create 10 with CreateTextual.

-**NOTE:** if the Overlay object goes out of scope, the overlay will be removed.
+**NOTE:** if the Overlay variable goes out of scope, the overlay will be removed.
 Hence, if you want the overlay to last on-screen outside of the script function where it was created, the `Overlay*` variable declaration needs to be at the top of the script and outside any script functions.

+**NOTE:** if the player goes to a different room all active overlays are removed automatically.

 Example: